dariaglagol/what-a-meal/README.md

 Hello!
 This is a pet project and, in the future, cookbook application.

-Now it's just a search bar with list of recipies.
+Now it's just a search bar with list of recipes.
 You may search by meal or grocery.

 **What's "the future"?**